Home Products For Startups For Investors Journal Book a Call

 What an investor is actually doing in the first five minutes

-When a founder walks in and leads with the idea, I am immediately asking a different set of questions than the ones they are answering.
+When a founder leads with the idea, an investor is immediately asking a different set of questions than the ones being answered.

-Is this idea backed by real evidence, or is it a conviction they’ve dressed up as research?
-Does the market actually exist at scale, or does it exist only for this founder and the people they know?
-Are the returns here if the thesis plays out — or does the math only work if everything goes right?
-Is there competition or proxy competition I can point to that confirms a real problem is being solved?
-And — most importantly — does this person know what they don’t know?
+Is this idea backed by real evidence, or is it conviction dressed up as research?
+Does the market actually exist at scale, or only for this founder and the people they know?
+Are the returns there if the thesis plays out — or does the math only work if everything goes right?
+Is there competition or proxy competition that confirms a real problem is being solved?
+And — most critically — does this person know what they do not know?

+These questions run in the background while the founder is presenting.
 Most pitches never answer them.
-Not because the answers don’t exist — but because the founder never went looking for them.
+Not because the answers do not exist — but because the founder never went looking.

 The validation trap

-Here is the most common version of this I see: a founder has spoken to fifty potential customers.
-Forty-five of them said yes, they would use this.
-The founder takes this as proof of market demand.
+The most common version: a founder speaks to fifty potential customers.
+Forty-five say yes, they would use the product.
+The founder calls this proof of market demand.

-“Yes, I would use it” is the easiest thing a customer can say.
-It costs them nothing.
-It does not require a decision, a budget, or a change in their current behaviour.
-What founders often discover — too late — is that the customers who said yes most enthusiastically were being polite, or were agreeing to the problem without actually intending to switch to the solution.
+“Yes, I would use it” costs a customer nothing.
+It requires no decision, no budget, no change in current behaviour.
+What founders discover — too late — is that the customers who said yes most enthusiastically were being polite, or agreeing to the problem without intending to switch to the solution.

-Those answers reveal whether a problem is real or merely relatable.
+The harder questions — the ones that reveal whether a problem is real or merely relatable — are different entirely:

 The other version: building for yourself

 There is a second trap that is more personal and harder to see from the inside.
 The founder, or someone close to them, has the problem acutely.
 They build a solution.
-The solution is good — for them, and for the small population around them who shares the same circumstances.
-But when you test the addressable market, the numbers do not hold.
+It is good — for them, and for the small population that shares their circumstances.
+But when the addressable market is tested, the numbers do not hold.
 The problem exists.
 The market for solving it at scale does not.

-Investors see this pattern often enough that they have learned to ask a specific kind of question: not “who has this problem” but “how many people have this problem, cannot work around it, and will pay to solve it?”
-The gap between those two answers is where most early-stage startups discover their real challenge.
+Investors have learned to ask a specific kind of question: not “who has this problem” but “how many people have this problem, cannot work around it, and will pay to solve it?”
+The gap between those two answers is where most early-stage startups find their real challenge.

-What a founder who has done the work actually looks like
+What a founder who has done the work looks like

 A founder who has done genuine discovery knows their customer in a way that is specific and sometimes surprising.
 They can tell you not just who buys, but who doesn’t — and why.
 They know which competitor they lose to and what the switching cost actually is.
-They know the objection they haven’t solved yet.
+They know the assumption that, if wrong, would invalidate the entire thesis — and they have tested it.

-That knowledge is not in a deck.
+That knowledge does not live in a deck.
 It lives in the founder.
-And it comes through in how they respond when you push back.
+And it comes through in how they respond when pushed.

-The founders who falter under pressure are almost always the ones who have been selling the idea rather than studying the market.
+The founders who falter under pressure have almost always been selling the idea rather than studying the market.
 They are optimised for presenting, not for answering.
 The moment a question goes off-script, they pivot back to the vision.
-It signals that the conviction is built on belief rather than evidence.
+That pivot signals to an investor that the conviction is built on belief rather than evidence.

-If your customer discovery was shallow, your pitch will be thin — regardless of how well you rehearse it.
-If you built your validation on yes-or-no questions, your investor conversation will stall the moment someone asks how.
-If you are not sure whether your market is real at the scale you are claiming, an investor will find that out before you do.
+If customer discovery was shallow, the pitch will be thin — regardless of how well it is rehearsed.
+If validation was built on yes-or-no questions, the investor conversation will stall the moment someone asks how.
+If the market size claim is not grounded in a specific, testable segment, an investor will find that out before the founder does.

 The pitch is a reflection of the work.
-You cannot script your way around the work.
+There is no scripting around the work.

-Founders who come in having genuinely done the work — who have pressure-tested their assumptions, who have heard no enough times to know what changes people’s minds — they pitch differently.
+Founders who have genuinely done it — who have heard no enough times to know what changes minds — pitch differently.
 They answer differently.
 They are not selling.
 They are reporting back from the field.

-That is who an investor is looking for when they say they back founders, not ideas.
+That is who an investor means when they say they back founders, not ideas.
 Not the person who believes most loudly.
 The person who knows most accurately.

 Dineshwara Manideepu